recolic/microsoft-intune-archlinux/README.md

 - Error calling IWS for Terms of Use: Network or I/O operation failed ; unrecognized public key / BadCertificate

 Downgrade your openssl to 3.3.4 or older.
+Please use [fix-libssl.sh](./fix-libssl.sh) instead of your package manager to avoid breaking other programs.

 [Error Screenshot](.res/1.png)